valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * economicEvents (EconomicEvent.inputOf or .outputOf)
    * commitments (Commitment.inputOf or .outputOf)
    * intents (Intent.inputOf or .outputOf)
-   * unplannedEconomicEvents (all EconomicEvent.inputOf or .outputOf that doesn't fulfill a Commitment)
+   * unplannedEconomicEvents (all EconomicEvent.inputOf or .outputOf that don't fulfill a Commitment)
-   * unplannedInputs (all EconomicEvent.inputOf that doesn't fulfill a Commitment)
+   * unplannedInputs (all EconomicEvent.inputOf that don't fulfill a Commitment)
-   * unplannedOutputs (all EconomicEvent.outputOf that doesn't fulfill a Commitment)
+   * unplannedOutputs (all EconomicEvent.outputOf that don't fulfill a Commitment)
-   * involvedAgents (all .provider or .receivers or .inScopeOf on Commitments or EconomicEvents or Intents, and self.inScopeOf)
+   * involvedAgents (all .provider or .receiver on .hasInput or .hasOutput Commitments or EconomicEvents or Intents, and self.inScopeOf)
-   * workingAgents (all EconomicEvent.provider on an input EconomicEvent with action equal to work)
+   * workingAgents (all EconomicEvent.provider on a .hasInput EconomicEvent with action equal to work)
-   * nextProcesses (Processes where .inputOf references the same .resourceInventoriedAs as self.outputOf references)
-   * previousProcesses (Processes where .outputOf references the same .resourceInventoriedAs as self.inputOf references)
-   * previous (EconomicEvent.inputOf, same as observedInputs)
+   * previous (EconomicEvent.inputOf)
-   * next (EconomicEvent.outputOf, same as observedOutputs)
+   * next (EconomicEvent.outputOf)

 ### EconomicEvent